Taiko2k/Tauon/docs/usage.md

 ##### Track Navigation:

 - 'Forward' and 'Back' buttons play the next and previous tracks as they appear in the playlist.
-However with random mode on, 'Back' functions as an absolute back, playing the previous track played.
-(So if you intended to play the track that appears after the last track that was played, you could enter the sequence RANDOM ON > BACK > RANDOM OFF > FORWARD) (Does that make sense? no?
-I thought not.)
+- With random mode on, 'Back' plays songs from playback history.

 ##### Quick Search:

-- Press the backslash key or Ctrl+F to open search entry.
+- Press the backslash key or Ctrl+F to open search box.
 - Type word fragments separated by spaces.
-Use UP and DOWN keys to navigate matching results in current playlst.
+Use UP and DOWN keys to navigate any matching results in current playlst.
 Press enter key to play selected track.
 - Press Shift+Enter to create a new playlist from results

 ##### Folder Filtering

 - Press the backslash key '\' or Ctrl+F to open search entry.
-- Begin search text with a forwardslash '/', then type a part of a folder to search for.
+- Begin search text with a forwardslash '/', then type part of a folder path to search for.
 (Capitalization will be ignored but used for playlist title)
 - Press Shift-Enter to create the new playlist.
 Will fail if no matching results found.
-- Tip: End the search text with another forwardslash '/' to search just for folders with that name.
-For example entering '/Pop' may bring up results for J-Pop and K-Pop, however '/Pop/' will avoid those.
+- Tip: End the search text with another forwardslash '/' (without quotes) to search just for folders with that name.
+For example entering '/Pop' may bring up results for J-Pop and K-Pop, however '/Pop/' will only return folders with that name.

 ##### Panel Buttons:

 ![Screenshot - Panel](https://raw.githubusercontent.com/Taiko2k/tauonmb/master/docs/panel-guide.png)

-##### Shortcuts:
+##### Extra Shortcuts:

 - ***Search***: Backslash \ or Ctrl + F
-***Show playing***: Quote ' (the button next to the enter/return key)
-***Random Mode***: Period .
-***Repeat Mode***: Comma ,
-***Radio Random***: Slash /
-***Change Theme***: F2
+***Cycle Theme***: F2
 ***Change Playlist***: Left and Right arrow keys
 ***Seek***: + and -
-***Play next/previous track***: Shift + Left and Right arrow keys
+***Play next/previous track***: Shift + Left and Right arrow keys (or mediakeys)
 ***Volume Up/Down***: Shift + Up and Down arrow keys
 ***Toggle Gallery View***: Mouse button 4
-***Delete Current Playlist***: Ctrl + w
-***Toggle folder break for playlist***: F1
+***Toggle folder break for current playlist***: F1

 ##### Outbound Streaming:

-- See config file to set up encoder.
-Install, configure (optional) and run icecast.
-From player right click top bar and select 'Start Broadcast' from menu.
+- Install, configure (optional) and run icecast.
+See config.txt for further required setup.
+- From player right click top bar and select 'Start Broadcast' from menu.
 You should now see an entry in the icecast web interface (default http://localhost:8000).
 From track context menu select 'Broadcast This' to play a track immediately.

 - The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).